Direct Numerical Simulation of MILD Combustion: Mixing and Autoignition from Non-Premixed Streams: Results and discussion

-Despite this, the PDFs interestingly reveal that the highest-temperature regions, which should exhibit the shortest chemical times, are primarily located in the shear layer and show a higher probability of deflagration-dominated behavior.
+Despite this, the PDFs reveal that the highest-temperature regions in the pre-ignition zones, which correspond to mixtures in the vicinity of the hot products shear layer (as $T_{\mathrm{hot}} = \SI{1225}{K}$ represents the upper bound of the pre-ignition temperature range), show a higher probability of deflagration-dominated behavior, as also consistent with the $\alpha$ fields shown in Fig.~\ref{CEMA_CUTS}.
 To investigate this, Fig.~\ref{fig:PDF_CHI_CEMA} shows PDFs of the scalar dissipation rate ($\chi$) in the autoignition and deflagration-dominated zones.
+This analysis is of particular interest in the context of MILD combustion, as recent work by Sabia et al.~\cite{Sabia2024} has shown that the classical hysteresis behavior with an unstable branch is retained under most MILD combustion conditions, supporting a non-trivial role of scalar dissipation in governing the local combustion mode.
 Two dissipation rates can be defined, one associated with mixing of hot products into the other streams ($\chi_{\mathrm{hot}}$) and one associated with mixing of the fuel into other streams ($\chi_{\mathrm{fuel}}$), defined as

 where $D_\mathrm{t}$ is the thermal diffusivity.

 The figure reveals distinct mixing-chemistry interactions depending on the combustion regime.
 For the LD-FF case (non-MILD), $\chi_{\mathrm{hot}}$ exhibits minimal influence on the combustion mode distribution, as evidenced by the almost overlapping PDF profiles for autoignition and deflagration zones.
 In contrast, high values of $\chi_{\mathrm{fuel}}$ are predominantly associated with deflagration, indicating that intense fuel mixing disfavors autoignition.
 In the MILD case (HD-FF), however, both $\chi_{\mathrm{hot}}$ and $\chi_{\mathrm{fuel}}$ exhibit distinct distributions between autoignition and deflagration modes.
 This indicates that, under MILD conditions, the mixing of hot products influences the local combustion mode along with the fuel mixing.
 This observed sensitivity to both scalar dissipation rates underscores the importance of hot products recirculation and its interplay with fuel mixing in governing the distributed, autoignition-dominated nature of MILD combustion.